ariqserazi/personal_expense_tracker/README.md

 ### Contributors

-- **Ariq Serazi** - Development & Maintenance
+- **Ariq Serazi** – Development & Maintenance

-For contributions, please fork the repository and submit a pull request!
+*For contributions, please fork the repository and submit a pull request! 🚀*

----

-Start tracking your expenses efficiently today! 🚀